Career Exploration Scholarship

 - A Networking & Training Platform with inception trainings, webinars, and forums

-In order to be eligible for support, MSc students must fulfill the following requirements:
+In order to be eligible for support, junior scientists must fulfill the following requirements:

 - Proficiency in English

-- A high degree of sensitivity towards the culture in the country of assignment
+- High degree of sensitivity towards the culture in the country of assignment; team player; ability to work under pressure; willingness to assume responsibility and to work independently.

 - Willingness to engulf in six months of research abroad